 The Art of Photography: A MUST read for anyone who enjoys photography!
 This is basically the ultimate textbook for photography lovers.

 Memory Card: These are always handy to have in your camera bag – you never know when you’ll need to switch to a new one in the blink of an eye!
 They’re also great to gift a photographer, as they’re always useful to have extras of.
+The larger the mb the more pictures your card will hold.

 LED Ring Light & Tripod Stand: Another great tool to help get the clearest, most beautiful and bright photos!
 Think of it as your own little trick to making people think you live in the sunniest place possible! 😉